Newark Liberty Airport suffers third system outage in less than 2 weeks, impacting hundreds of flights

 "We're going to have this reduced capacity at Newark.
 I'm convening a meeting of all the airlines that serve Newark, get them to agree on how they're gonna reduce the capacity," Duffy said.
 "We are building a new line that goes directly from Newark to the Philly TRACON, which controls the New York airspace.
 What happens now is it goes from Newark to N90, which is where it used to be controlled, and then down to Philly.
 That doesn't make sense.
 We're gonna have a direct line there."

+Senate Minority Leader Chuck Schumer said the feds need to prioritize fixing the situation at Newark Liberty before the problems start popping up elsewhere.

 "What happened in Newark can happen all across the country.
 So if they fix Newark quickly, they can learn from it, and they can also assure the public that they're on top of things and actually know how to fix it.
-Not just say they're going to fix, but actually fix it," New York Sen. Chuck Schumer said.
+Not just say they're going to fix, but actually fix it," Schumer said.

+"The FAA must put Newark first and must put everything they've got into fixing Newark ASAP.
+This situation cannot last.
+We need all hands on deck at the FAA," he added.